 If you have a portable speaker like the fabulous JBL Flip, you can do lots of extended parachute activities.

 Chalk It Up

-Instead of hoops, draw squares to play this beat game!
+Instead of hoops, you can draw chalk squares on the sidewalk or playground to play this beat game!

-Chalk Rhythms-I divided a sidewalk square into 4 sections and then assigned students to ONE square where they draw a rhythm notation. (single notes) Activity then is to move down the sidewalk and perform each 4-beat pattern.
+Chalk Rhythms-I divided a sidewalk square into 4 sections and then assigned students to ONE square where they draw a rhythm notation. (single notes) The activity then is to move down the sidewalk and perform each 4-beat pattern.

 From individual jump to long rope to double-dutch, jump rope rhymes help kids speak and keep the beat!

 Here are examples of “A” My Name is Alice and Teddy Bear.”

 Make “Alice” into a creative writing unit of study.
 GREAT for subs or quiet learning times!
 Take those clipboards outside under a shady tree.

 A cappella singing with a game works GREAT for an easy outdoor music and movement activity.

 - Charlie Over the Ocean